Ridgecrest Regional Hospital

 Ridgecrest Regional Hospital is a hospital located in Ridgecrest, California which is just east of the Southern Sierra Mountains in the Indian Wells Valley.
 It has two specialty units, including pediatric and intensive care.
 The hospital was established in the mid-1940s out of a need for medical care for the workforce of the growing China Lake Naval Weapons Station.It is the only regional healthcare system in the area and provides a variety of services to the region.
-Jim Suver serves as the CEO of the hospital.
+Jim Suver is the CEO of the hospital.

 Services

 Ridgecrest Regional Hospital provides family medicine services through the Southern Sierra Medical Clinic and Rural Health Clinic.
-The hospital offers the following services:
+The hospital offers the following: